Loading…

 The honest list:

-Where it does badly: complex project-based billing with unusual revenue recognition, contracts with bespoke pricing logic that lives in someone's head, and any process where the source data is genuinely chaotic.
+Where it does badly: complex project-based billing with unusual revenue recognition, contracts with bespoke pricing logic that lives in someone's head (a problem AI pricing optimisation tackles from the other end), and any process where the source data is genuinely chaotic.

 For Australian businesses: